In this article

 And while many startups are generally less formal than traditional companies, remember to make an effort in your appearance.
 The halo effect is a real thing.

-Finally, as with any job interview, take the time to follow up with a thank-you email.
+Finally, always follow up with a thank-you email.

 How to evaluate a startup job offer

-A straightforward way to look at it is to consider the equity portion of the compensation as 0.
-Unless the startup up is highly successful, the chances are that you won't see anything from those options.
-So, if you are treating them as 0, and you are most likely going to make less on the salary side, you need to consider the other benefits before you accept.
+One way to look at it is to consider the equity portion of your compensation as $0.
+Unless the startup is successful, chances are you won't see anything from those options for a long time.
+So, if you treat them as $0 and make less than you currently are on the salary portion, you need to consider everything else before you accept.

-With that said, that’s not necessarily true.
-If you pick well and you join a mid-stage startup, there is a decent chance that that equity will be worth something.
-It's up to you to decide how much you value equity vs. salary.
+Treating equity as worthless isn't necessarily the right way to think about it.
+If you pick a well-funded mid-stage startup, there is a decent chance your equity will be worth something.
+It's up to you to decide how much you value equity versus salary.

-Remember, you will also have to pay for your options, they’re not free.
+Remember, you will need to pay for your options.
+They're not free.
 Options have a strike price which may be low or high depending on when you join the company.

 In general, you should ask yourself: How does my compensation compare to my peers in the company?